Roger Stalley: Education and career

-Professor Stalley spent his formative years in Coventry and Lincolnshire before graduating from the University of Oxford (Worcester College) with a degree in modern history, following which he read for a master's degree in the history of European art at the Courtauld Institute of Art, London.
+Professor Stalley spent his formative years in Coventry and Lincolnshire before graduating from Worcester College, Oxford with a degree in modern history, following which he read for a master's degree in the history of European art at the Courtauld Institute of Art, London.
 He graduated in 1969 and moved to Ireland, where he has remained, apart from a brief spell in North Carolina in 1985 undertaking a fellowship at the National Humanities Center.
 Now a Fellow Emeritus of Trinity College Dublin (appointed 2011), he commenced his time in Ireland as a lecturer in history of art at Trinity College in 1969, where he spent the majority of his career except for his time in North Carolina and as a Fellow at the Institute of Irish Studies at Queen's University Belfast between 1975 and 1976.
 Upon his retirement from university life in 2010, he had been the head of the School of Histories and Humanities at Trinity College for two years, having been awarded full professorship in 1990.